 Researchers have discovered a large “Internet of Things” (IoT) botnet with similarities to Mirai.
-Known as “IoT Troop” or “Reaper”, this threat targets IoT devices by exploiting vulnerabilities on internet connected devices such as IP cameras and consumer grade routers.
+Known as “IoT Troop” or “Reaper”, this threat targets IoT devices by exploiting vulnerabilities on internet-connected devices such as IP cameras and consumer grade routers.
 Compromised devices could be used to support Distributed Denial of Service attacks (DDoS) against targets worldwide.
-While this botnet appears to be in the early stages of formation, organizations are encouraged to review denial of service strategies with service providers.
+While this botnet appears to be in the early stages of formation, organizations are encouraged to review the denial of service strategies with service providers.

 - Review internal denial of service strategies.
 Have a plan in place in the event of a denial of service attack.

 - Discuss denial of service strategies with service providers.
-Understand their capacity to withstand attacks, responsive actions and associated costs.
+Understand their capacity to withstand attacks, responsive actions, and associated costs.